Western Canadian Hockey League Constitution

 The agent retains full authority on if a NTC/NMC is waived.
 The formula is only used if the agent grants permission for the NTC/NMC to be waived.

-UFA Timeframe- There are two free agency periods, each lasting five days.
+UFA Timeframe- There are multiple free agency periods.
 In the first period, players with the last name starting with letters A through M are available.
-The second period covers players in N through Z.
+The second period covers players in N through Z. The third period is for players who received no bids in those periods, or players the agents elected to move to this flight due to below market value bids, as well as anyone the Commissioner decides to hold over to this period.

-For unrestricted free agents all teams are limited to one bid per player and they submit those bids to the respective agent (defensemen and goalies to Patrick Matthews and forwards to Andrew Don).
+For unrestricted free agents all teams are limited to one bid per player and they submit those bids to the respective agent.
 The agent then could pick the top two bidders and offer them the chance to submit a second improved bid before the agent decides where the player signs.
-All other teams will be notified they are out of the running.
-Agents will not give a reason for why any team is eliminated or selected.
+Agents are not obligated to give a reason for why any team is eliminated or selected.
+Each bid to a player must come in an individual email.

 Cap Hit of offer sheet